czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **VS**

 This is another technique mentioned by Nathan Gotch.
-You might have seen headlines like web design vs graphic design.
+You might have seen headlines like Web Design vs Graphic Design.
 These headlines usually address two main ideas.
 Giving pros and cons as to why you should use a product or get like in the example get into a specific sector.

 ## **Headline formulas**